-Born in Bordertown SA 1948, Ian’s childhood years were spent on the foreshore of Hervey Bay.
+Born in Bordertown South Australia in 1948, Ian’s childhood years were spent on the foreshore of Hervey Bay.
 It was here that his deep love of ships and the sea developed.
-By the age of 8 he was actively painting with water colours moving to oils when he was 11.
-His first oil survived and hangs in his Hunters Hill studio.
+By the age of eight he was actively painting with water colours moving to oils when he was eleven.
+His first oil survived and hangs in his studio.

 Marine artist Ian Hansen has a deep love of the sea and ships.
-He began painting them in water colours when he was eight and graduated to oils at the age of 11.
-He joined the Royal Australian Navy at 15 and served for 12 years, including service on HMAS Sydney in 1967-68 during the Vietnam War.
+He joined the Royal Australian Navy at fifteen and served for twelve years, including service on HMAS Sydney in 1967-68 during the Vietnam War.

 In 2000 Ian was invited by the Royal Australian Navy to go to East Timor and record the Navy’s involvement during the crisis, he spent time on several ships sketching and painting, the resulting paintings now hang in the Navy’s Fleet Headquarters.

-Ian exhibits with the Mystic Seaport Museum in Connecticut USA, the Kendall Gallery on the Isle of Wight and various galleries in Sydney.
+Ian exhibits with the Mystic Seaport Museum in Connecticut USA, the Kendall Gallery on the Isle of Wight, and Morpeth Gallery, Hunter Valley, NSW.
 In January 2002, he was appointed one of Mystic Museum’s “premier artists” – an appointment only given to twenty artists worldwide.

 Ian is a Fellow of The Royal Art Society, a Fellow of The Australian Institute of History and Arts and a Fellow of The Australian Society of Marine Artists.
 His works hang in Government House Sydney, Sydney Stock Exchange, Australian National Maritime Museum, Sydney Heritage Fleet, Royal Australian Navy, Naval Historical Society, Royal Sydney Yacht Squadron, Lady Denman Museum, AMP building and many corporate and private collections throughout the World.